 What is Azithromycin?

-Azithromycin is a medication used in the treatment of a wide array of bacterial infections.
+Azithromycin is a medicine used in the treatment of a wide array of bacterial infections.
 It is an antibiotic that is classified as the ‘Macrolide-Type.’
 It works by effectively preventing the growth of bacteria in the body of patients.
 It is used to treat Chlamydia, strep throat, traveller’s diarrhoea, pneumonia, and other intestinal infections.
 The medicine will not work well with viral infections like flu and common colds.
 It is not required to use or abuse any antibiotic as it can lead to antibiotic tolerance and reduced effectiveness.

 How to use Azithromycin antibiotics